dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Castles.md

 No town was recorded until 1272, although the Welsh were referring to Croes Oswald in 1254.

 The castle was fought over and changed ownership many times during the conflict between the English and the Welsh.
-By 1270 the castle’s walls had been extended to encircle the town, but by this time the castle’s military significance was in decline.
+By 1270 the castle's walls had been extended to encircle the town, but by this time the castle's military significance was in decline.

 The castle was the scene of a parliament held by Richard II in 1398.